MohammadHashemian/hemophilia-a-cua/README.md

 TODO:

-- check out why table bleedings fractions does not some to 1
+- check out why table bleedings fractions does not sum to 1